Here’s what I notice… across a growing number of clients…

 Simple logic tells you that the above two assumptions can’t both be correct: either diet makes a difference, or it doesn’t.

 I wonder if oncologists realise that their patients hang off every word they say, in the belief that they hold the magic keys to life and death?
-The implied responsibility needs to be handled with exquisite care.
+The responsibility needs to be handled with care.

 When we don’t yet have all the answers, people at the sharp end of the treatment need to stay open and alert to any little thing that might help the patient feel better (placebo) or get better (reality).
 Anything you do or say to stop them looking after themselves takes a little bit of their power away.